 But it's not clear what happened to these reserves.
 On May 9th, $1.6 billion of BTC was transferred from LFG's wallet to crypto exchange Gemini, and a further $875 million was sent to a Binance wallet - but what happened to these funds after this point is unclear.

-On Friday the 13th of May 2022, Do Kwon tweeted he was "heartbroken about the pain my invention has brought on all of you" and that Terra Labs were working on documenting the use of the LFG BTC reserves.
+On Friday the 13th of May 2022, Do Kwon tweeted he was "heartbroken about the pain my invention has brought on all of you" and that Terra Labs was working on documenting the use of the LFG BTC reserves.
 He also presented a potential revival plan in the form of a fork - but it’s been met with harsh criticism.

 In general, the sentiment from LUNA investors is pessimistic and the majority believe the project is dead.